percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1352](https://perconadev.atlassian.net/browse/EVEREST-1352): To ensure data integrity, all database actions are now disabled while the database is in a **Deleting** state.

-- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399): After creating a database and clicking **Edit** on the database, the **Resource per node** setting does not show the initially selected option (Small or Medium).
-Instead, it defaults to **Custom**, which was not the choice made during the initial setup.
-This issue has now been resolved.
+- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399): The **Resource per node** now accurately displays the value set during database creation.
+Previously, there was a mismatch between the value chosen at setup and what was shown when editing the database.
+Instead, it defaulted to **Custom**, which was not the initial selection.

-- [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) \[RBAC\] A user that is not added in the rbac config \(not having permissions\) can access certain information on Everest
+- [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407): We've resolved an issue where a user lacking the necessary RBAC permissions could access specific information in Percona Everest.

-- [EVEREST-1440](https://perconadev.atlassian.net/browse/EVEREST-1440) \[UI\] Time lag and Add storage displayed on the Backups page if the user does not have backup storage permissions
+- [EVEREST-1440](https://perconadev.atlassian.net/browse/EVEREST-1440): We've resolved an issue that caused a delay while loading the **Backups** page.
+Furthermore, the **Add Storage** option was displayed on the **Backups** page even though the user did not have backup storage permissions.

-- [EVEREST-1518](https://perconadev.atlassian.net/browse/EVEREST-1518) \[RBAC\] DB clusters visible and editable for users without permissions for the respective db engine\(s\)
+- [EVEREST-1518](https://perconadev.atlassian.net/browse/EVEREST-1518): We've resolved an issue that allowed users to see and edit DB clusters without the required permissions for the database engine(s).

 - [EVEREST-1534](https://perconadev.atlassian.net/browse/EVEREST-1534) \[RBAC\] '/databases' page does not show any individual dbs from the policy

-- [EVEREST-1565](https://perconadev.atlassian.net/browse/EVEREST-1565) \[UI\] Mongodb versions are not sorted and some versions are skipped
+- [EVEREST-1565](https://perconadev.atlassian.net/browse/EVEREST-1565): The MongoDB versions are now sorted in descending order, and all the versions are visible on the **Basic information** page when selecting the **Database version**.

-- [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593) \[UI\] Sometimes the Display name and Database version are not displayed in a fresh cluster
+- [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593): We’ve resolved an issue that was preventing the display name and database version from showing up during new cluster creation.

-- [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594) Scheduled backups start failing after some successful backups for mongodb sharded clusters
+- [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594): Scheduled backups begin to fail after several successful backups when the number of shards in the MongoDB sharded cluster is changed.

 - [EVEREST-1604](https://perconadev.atlassian.net/browse/EVEREST-1604) \[RBAC\] Create a database from a backup is successful if the user does not have database-engines permissions